 The seasonal and time constrained nature of roses, coupled with the slow process of sun-cooking and curing method of Gulkand make it one of the most sought after delicacies.
 Typically made with only two ingredients, it is sublime, romantic, rich and authentic in its ‘rose experience.’

-Although technically a jam, it would be inaccurate to compare it to a standard rose petal jam or confiture, however wonderfully delicious rose petal jams are.
+Although technically a jam, it would be inaccurate to compare it to a standard rose petal jam or confiture, however wonderfully delicious rose petal jam is.
 The method of making rose petal jam requires rapid boiling of a smaller percentage of rose petals to water and sugar typical in jam making.
 The outcome is a flavour that is subtle and flirtatious.
 The sun-kissed petals of Gulkand are massaged with sugar, and slowed cured in less intense heat over a long period of time, leisurely releasing a syrupy aroma, texture and taste that grabs at your heart with all its might.
-With a depth of concentrated fruity floral and caramelized richness, it surpasses the uni-dimensional flavour of rose petal jams/confitures, although rose petal jams/confitures still have their rightful place at the table.
+With a depth of concentrated fruity floral and caramelized richness, it surpasses the uni-dimensional flavour of rose petal jam/confiture, although the jam/confiture still have its rightful place at the table.

 Gulkand’s aromatics make a delicate accompaniment to your meals, or as an ingredient in sweets, raita, lassi, salad dressings, yogurt or milkshakes.